Nibbels/sanlight-mesh-bluez-poc/docs/MQTT_API.md

 change observed by refresh.
 Blackout and restore verify MaxBrightness but do not perform a live-status read, so they invalidate the retained live sample until the next refresh.

+The raw uint16 field remains in API v1 so clients can validate the complete vendor response and existing consumers remain compatible.
+User interfaces should normally display `liveBrightnessPercentEstimate`.
+A hardware comparison produced `33.4%` while the SANlight app showed the same value rounded to `34%`.
+The percentage is not calibrated watts, photon flux or PPFD.

 ## Gateway information